 When Is That Luang Festival?

-The national holiday of Boun That Luang (Festival of the Grand Stupa) occurs on the full moon of the twelfth lunar month of the Buddhist calendar, which usually places it squarely in November of the Gregorian (Western) calendar.
-The date of the next few That Luang Festivals are:
+Boun That Luang (Festival of the Grand Stupa) occurs each year between late October to mid-November of the Gregorian (Western) calendar.
+The date of the next few That Luang Festivals are listed below, with the date of the full moon in bold:

 - 2021: Wednesday, November 17th to Friday, November 19th